msimard8/docker-handbrake/README.md

 Pretty simple for now.

 1)place files in directory named watched

 2)encoding will automagically start and be placed in

 3) original file gets deleted

+Example:

+docker run -v /path/to/watched/folder:/watched -v /path/to/destination/folder:/destination msimard8/docker-handbrake